abhishekprakash256/frontend-component-kit/README.md

 ### Note

-After the tsc -b command copy the styles dir in dist
+After the tsc -b command copy the styles dir and the asset in dist as well

 ### Install